hwshadow/learning-bootcamps/elasticsearch/05-elastic-searches-queries/README.md

 ```

 ## boolean filters (implementation of kibana filter)
-This is another way to do multiple conditions, more performat
+This is another way to do multiple conditions, offers better performance

-> lucene style |
-> DOES NOT APPLY
+> lucene style |  DOES NOT APPLY

 > dsl-style |